City-wide strikes bring Hong Kong to a standstill

 In recent weeks the protests have become increasingly violent and unpredictable.

-Protesters swarmed the streets of retail hotspot Causeway Bay, on Hong Kong Island, Sunday night, blocking key roads.
-Police fired a barrage of tear gas in a bid to disperse the crowds.
-Earlier, in a separate demonstration in the eastern New Territories, a group of protesters gathered around a police station, throwing objects and breaking windows.

-On Saturday, marches began in Mong Kok, one of the world's most densely populated areas, and made their way to Tsim Sha Tsui, which wasn't on the protest route approved by authorities -- turning the march into an illegal assembly.
+On Saturday, marches began in the densely-populated Mong Kok, before veering off the police-approved protest route -- turning the march into an illegal assembly.

-The government on Sunday night condemned the unrest, saying in a statement that "blatant violation of law, wanton destruction of public peace and violent attacks on the police will harm Hong Kong's society, economy and our people's livelihood."
+Then on Sunday, protesters vandalized a police station in eastern New Territories.
+Later that night, protesters blocked key roads in retail hotspot Causeway Bay, to which police responded with tear gas.

-In a press conference Monday, police accused protesters of using "guerrilla tactics" to disrupt public order and said they had arrested 420 people since the unrest began on June 9.
+In a press conference Monday, police accused protesters of using "guerrilla tactics" to disrupt public order and said they had arrested 420 people since protests began on June 9, on charges of rioting, unlawful assembly, and attacking officers.

-Charges have included rioting, unlawful assembly -- protesters have often veered off police-approved routes -- and attacking officers.
 Since the start of the protests, police have used 160 rubber bullets, 150 sponge bullets and fired 1,000 rounds of tear gas, a police spokesperson said.

-Also on Monday, Hong Kong's leader gave her first press conference in two weeks, calling for an end to the violence that has rocked the city.
+Also on Monday, Hong Kong's leader called for an end to the violence in a press conference.
+She acknowledged that the extradition bill was a "failure," but refused to resign or to release arrested protesters, saying the latter wasn't within her power -- a move that is likely to further anger protesters, who demand all charges be dropped.

-Lam acknowledged that her attempt to push through the now-suspended extradition bill had been a "failure."
-She pledged to "engage more, listen more and do more to meet the wishes of Hong Kong."